 The main focus of all projects is the development and strengthening of the eight European key competences.
 The competences are a combination of knowledge, skills and attitudes which are adapted to the respective environment.
 These competences are particularly needed for personal development, for societal integration, for active citizenship and for employability.

-Mother tongue competence is the ability to express and interpret concepts, thoughts, feelings, facts and opinions both verbally and in writing (listening, speaking, reading and writing) and to respond appropriately and creatively in all social and cultural contexts –school, work, home and leisure.
+Native language competence is the ability to express and interpret concepts, thoughts, feelings, facts and opinions both orally and in writing (listening, speaking, reading and writing) and linguistically appropriate and creative in all social and cultural contexts – general and Professional education, work, home and leisure – to respond to it.

-Foreign language competence essentially requires the same skills as mother tongue competence: it is based on the ability to convey concepts, thoughts, feelings, facts and opinions, both orally and in writing, in a reasonable number of social and cultural contexts – education, training, work, home and leisure and to express and interpret according to personal wishes or needs (listening, speaking, reading and writing).
-Foreign language competence also requires skills such as mediation and intercultural understanding.
-The degree of foreign language proficiency varies within these four dimensions (listening, speaking, reading and writing) and within different languages, as well as the social and cultural background, the environment and the needs and/or interests of the individual speaker.
+Foreign language competence essentially requires the same skills as mother tongue competence: it is based on the ability to express concepts, thoughts, feelings, facts and opinions both verbally and in writing in an appropriate number of social and cultural contexts – general and professional education, Work, home and free time – to be able to express and interpret according to your own wishes or needs (listening, speaking, reading and writing).
+Foreign language skills also require skills such as mediation skills and intercultural understanding.
+The level of command of a foreign language varies within these four dimensions (listening, speaking, reading and writing) and within the different languages, as well as depending on the social and cultural background, the environment and the needs and / or interests of the individual.

 Mathematical competence is the ability to develop and apply mathematical thinking to solve problems in everyday situations.
-Based on good computational knowledge, the focus is on process and activity as well as knowledge.
-Mathematical competence is, to varying degrees, associated with the ability and willingness to use mathematical thinking (logical and spatial thinking) and representational thinking (formulas, models, constructions, curves, tables).
+Based on good computational knowledge, the focus is on procedures and activity as well as knowledge.
+Mathematical competence is connected to different degrees with the ability and willingness to use mathematical thinking (logical and spatial thinking) and representations (formulas, models, constructions, curves, tables).

 Science competence is the ability and willingness to explain the natural world in terms of existing knowledge and methodologies, as well as to ask questions and draw evidence-based conclusions.
 Technical competence is the application of this knowledge and methods to find answers to identified human needs and desires.
 Scientific and technical competence is connected with the understanding of the change that has been triggered by human activity and includes the active response of the individual as citizen.

-Self-initiative and entrepreneurial competence is the ability of individuals to put their ideas into action.
-This requires creativity, innovation and risk-taking, as well as the ability to plan and execute projects to achieve specific goals.
-Entrepreneurial competence not only helps the individual in daily life at home or in society, but also in the workplace, to consciously perceive the working environment and seize opportunities.
-It is the basis for the special skills and knowledge that are needed by those who create or contribute to a social or commercial activity.
-This should include awareness of ethical values and promoting good corporate governance.
+Personal initiative and entrepreneurial competence is the ability of the individual to put ideas into practice.
+This requires creativity, innovation and willingness to take risks, as well as the ability to plan and carry out projects in order to achieve certain goals.
+Entrepreneurial competence not only helps individuals to consciously perceive their working environment and to seize opportunities in their daily life at home or in society, but also at work; it is the basis for the special skills and knowledge required by those who create or contribute to a social or commercial activity.
+This should include an awareness of ethical values and the promotion of responsible corporate governance.

 Recognizing the importance of the artistic expression of ideas, experiences and feelings through various media such as music, performing arts, literature and the visual arts.